alisw/alibuild/reference.markdown

   - `prefer_system_check`: a script which is used to determine whether or not the system equivalent of the package can be used.
 See also `prefer_system`.
 If the `--no-system` option is specified, our own version of the tool is used.
+Shell exit code is used to steer the build: in case the check returns 0, the system package is used and the recipe is not run.
+In case the check returns nonzero, our own version of the package is built through the recipe.
   - `prefer_system`: a regular expression for architectures which should use the `prefer_system_check` by default to determine if the system version of the tool can be used.
-In case the rule does not match the architecture or it's not present, the system check is performed only if `--always-prefer-system` option is provided.
+When the rule matches, the result of `prefer_system_check` determines whether to build the recipe.
+When the rule does not match, the check is skipped and the recipe is run.
+Using the switch `--always-prefer-system` runs the check always (even when the regular expression for the architecture does not match).

 ### The body